The Commonplace

 Key Points

-• Challenges and risks:
+• Risks and trade-offs:

 Data & Methods